 Now, there are many ways to save money for retirement or develop streams of income that will support my retirement.
 For example, I may receive Social Security benefits, government or private pension benefits, income from rental properties or a business, royalties on an invention or creative work, or distributions from a retirement account such as an IRA.

-Certainly, I may continue doing work I love like Oliver Smithies, a Nobel Prize winning scientist who continued to work in his lab well past typical retirement age.
-But I'll want to have retirement funds that gives me the freedom to pursue professional or personal interests in my 70s, 80s, and beyond.
-And since I'm saving and investing within a designated retirement account such as a Roth IRA, Traditional IRA, 401(k) plan, or Roth 401(k) plan, then my money will grow tax-free during my working years.
+Certainly, I may continue doing work I love like Oliver Smithies, a Nobel Prize-winning scientist who continued to work in his lab well past the typical retirement age.
+Still, retirement funds give me the freedom to pursue professional or personal interests in my 70s, 80s, and beyond.
+And since I’m saving and investing within a designated retirement account such as a Roth IRA, Traditional IRA, 401(k) plan, or Roth 401(k) plan, then my money will grow tax-free during my working years.

 Now, I could and probably should have financial goals in addition to this list.
 For example, I may want to save and invest enough to launch a business, leave a legacy (either by giving an inheritance to my children or being remembered for charitable gifts), or enjoy a hobby (perhaps sailing or cycling) to its fullest.
-But having these basic goals – saving for an emergency, eliminating debt, saving for retirement, protecting my family, and saving for my children's future – have helped me establish the foundation for fulfilling future (and ever-changing) dreams.
+But having these basic goals – saving for an emergency, eliminating debt, saving for retirement, protecting my family, and saving for my children’s future – has helped me establish the foundation for fulfilling future and ever-changing dreams.

 Do you have financial goals and if so, what are they?